Local null-controllability of a system coupling Kuramoto-Sivashinsky-KdV and elliptic equations: Introduction and main results

 enlarges the literature of the control of pdes and such type of models significantly appear in several physical, chemical and biological situations: as for example, the prey-predator interaction, tumor growth therapy etc. One may refer to the works \cite{FC13}, \cite{GB14}, \cite{hernandez2021boundary}, \cite{Lim19} concerning the controllability issues of such systems.

 In the work \cite{FC13}, the authors proved the local null-controllability of a semilinear parabolic-elliptic equation by means of a localized interior control acting in one of the two equations.
 Similar question has been addressed in \cite{GB14} for the chemotaxis system of parabolic-elliptic type which is specially known as \textit{Keller-Segel} model.
 Both papers utilized the Kakutani's fixed-point theorem to handle the nonlinearity.
 In \cite{Lim19}, a local interior null-controllability of such system with local and nonlocal nonliearity has been established using appropriate Carleman estimates and fixed point argument.
 The paper \cite{FC16} dealt with the same issue for a system coupling two parabolic models and an elliptic model with one scalar control force, locally supported in space.

-These works principally motivate us to study the null-controllability of a parabolic-elliptic system of coupled Kuramoto-Sivashinsky-Korteweg-de Vries equation and a second order elliptic equation; and to the best of our knowledge, this question has not yet been arose in the literature of control theory for pdes.
+These works principally motivate us to study the null-controllability of a parabolic-elliptic system of coupled Kuramoto-Sivashinsky-Korteweg-de Vries equation and a second order elliptic equation.
+In fact, the coupled system of KS--elliptic equations can be seen as nonlocal KS equation.
+In this regard, we mention the work \cite{Ioakim} where the author studied the analyticity properties of solutions of the nonlocal KS equations arising in the problem of a perfectly conducting thin-film flow down an inclined plane in the presence of an electric field.
+We also quote the work \cite{Duan}, where the dynamical behavior of some certain non-local KS system has been studied.
+However, we are mostly interested in the mathematical analysis from the view point of null-controllability of the mentioned systems by means of a single localized control.